GlobalFishingWatch/pipe-carrier-portal/assets/downloadables/README.md

   loitering.
 Only available in loitering events.

-* `port.lat`: Inferred latitude of the position for the anchorage inside the port where the vessel docked.
+* `port.lat`: Inferred latitude of the position for the anchorage inside the port where the vessel docked in decimal degrees.
 Only available in port events.

-* `port.lon`: Inferred longitude of the position for the anchorage inside the port where the vessel docked.
+* `port.lon`: Inferred longitude of the position for the anchorage inside the port where the vessel docked in decimal degrees.
 Only available in port events.

 * `port.country`: ISO3 code for the country owning the port where the vessel docked.
 Only available in port events.